helmetjs/hsts/README.md

 // Strict-Transport-Security: max-age: 15552000; includeSubDomains
 ```

-Note that the max age must be in seconds. *This was different in previous versions of this module!*
+Note that the max age must be in seconds.

 The `includeSubDomains` directive is present by default.
 If this header is set on *example.com*, supported browsers will also use HTTPS on *my-subdomain.example.com*.
 You can disable this: